Frequently Asked Questions about the Summer Transition Enrichment Program

 Use the links below to learn more about various aspects of the program!

 - What is STEP?
-The Summer Transition Enrichment Program (STEP) is a summer academic institute for incoming multicultural and first-generation first-year students at American University.
-The entire campus is involved with STEP; the Office of Campus Life's Center for Diversity & Inclusion manages the program.
-STEP introduces a select group of first-year students to the AU community and helps them make a smooth transition to college life.
+The Summer Transition Enrichment Program (STEP) is a seven-week residential academic institute for select incoming multicultural and first-generation first-year students at American University.
+While the entire campus is involved with STEP, the Office of Campus Life's Center for Diversity & Inclusion manages the program.
+STEP introduces participants to the AU community and helps them make a smooth transition to college life.

 - How are students selected for STEP?
 Participation in STEP is determined solely by the Office of Undergraduate Admissions.
 The Admissions staff recommends students for STEP based on the assessment that the students' overall application credentials indicate strong potential for success at AU.
 They require that these students undergo focused supplemental instruction and preparation for the high school to college transition as a condition of their admission to AU.

 - How many students are enrolled in STEP?
-The number of participants in STEP varies from year to year.
-The past three cohorts consisted of 40, 53, and 39 students in 2010, 2011, and 2012, respectively.
+The number of participants in STEP varies from year to year, but historically has landed between 40 and 50 students.

 - What are the program dates for STEP 2013?
-STEP 2013 begins on Sunday, June 23 and runs through Friday, August 9, 2013.
+STEP 2013 begins on Sunday, June 22 at 3:00pm and runs through Friday, August 8, 2014 at 2:00pm.
 Visit the Important Dates, Schedule, & Activities section to learn more about what will take place during that time.

 - How do I enroll in STEP?
-In order to enroll in STEP, participants need to complete the STEP enrollment form.
+In order to enroll in STEP, participants need to complete the STEP registration form.
 Once completed, you may fax it to our office at (202) 885-1168.
-You can also submit it via e-mail to firstname.lastname@example.org.
+You can also submit it via e-mail to email@example.com or complete it online.

 - Can I work a part-time job during STEP?
 Typically, we do not suggest that students work during STEP.
 The academic schedule will be rigorous, and managing other commitments in addition to that tends to be challenging for students.
 During the summer, we will provide opportunities for students to connect with potential employers for on-campus jobs for the academic year.